radgrad/docusaurus2/docs/developers/documentation/concepts/radgrad-domain.md

 ### github.com

 We need a place to hold the source code for the radgrad.org website.
-The [github.com docusaurus repository](https://github.com/radgrad/docusaurus) does this for us.
+The [github.com docusaurus2 repository](https://github.com/radgrad/docusaurus2) does this for us.

 You must be a member of the radgrad github organization with commit privileges to edit the documentation.

 ### netlify.com

-We could use GitHub to build and publish the radgrad website as radgrad.github.io/docusaurus.
+We could use GitHub to build and publish the radgrad website as radgrad.github.io.
 But, this does not allow us to use a custom domain (i.e. radgrad.org) and get https encryption at the same time.
 So, we use Netlify.

 The [netlify.com radgrad account](https://app.netlify.com/sites/radgrad/) performs multiple functions: